 Here's what we stand for

-In Pennsylvania, the Fair Market Rent (FMR) for a two-bedroom apartment is $950.
-In order to afford this level of rent and utilities — without paying more than 30% of income on housing — a household must earn $3,167 monthly or $38,000 annually.
-Assuming a 40-hour work week, 52 weeks per year, this level of income translates into an hourly Housing Wage of:
+In Pennsylvania, the 2020 Fair Market Rent (FMR) for a two-bedroom apartment is $1000.
+In order to afford this level of rent and utilities — without paying more than 30% of income on housing — a household must earn $3,332 monthly or $39,992 annually.
+Assuming a 40-hour work week, 52 weeks per year, this level of income translates into an hourly Housing Wage of: $19.23 per hour.

 The State's Minimum Wage is $7.25

-In order to afford a 2-bedroom unit at fair market rent, a household will need to work 101 hours per week at minimum wage.
-Therefore, a household in PA will need 2.5 full-time jobs at minimum wage in order to afford a 2-debroom unit.
+In order to afford a 2-bedroom unit at fair market rent, a household will need to work 106 hours per week at minimum wage.
+Therefore, a household in PA will need 2.5 full-time jobs at minimum wage in order to afford a 2-bedroom unit.

-The most expensive counties in PA to live in are Bucks, Chester, Delaware, Montgomery, and Philadelphia counties where the hourly wage needed to afford a 2-bedroom unit needs to be $23.27
+The most expensive counties in PA to live in are Camden-Philadelphia-Wilmington counties where the hourly wage needed to afford a 2-bedroom unit needs to be $23.58, as well as Pike County needing $24.88.

 PHFA is a state-affiliated agency.
-Their employees do not participate in the state pension program and do not participate in the Commonwealth's employee benefit programs.
-PHFA's programs and operations are funded through the income they generate through investment activity, through program fees and through financing programs.
-As a mission-driven agency providing affordable housing products to the citizens of the Commonwealth, PHFA offers programs and administers funds on behalf of state, federal government, and tax related programs and they receive fees to deliver these programs.
+Our employees do not participate in the state pension program and do not participate in the Commonwealth's employee benefit programs.
+PHFA's programs and operations are funded through the income we generate through investment activity, through program fees and through financing programs.
+As a mission-driven agency providing affordable housing products to the citizens of the Commonwealth, we offer programs and administer funds on behalf of state, federal government, and tax related programs and we receive fees to deliver these programs.

 More information about PHFA can be found at www.phfa.org.